 We close this paper by mentioning several open problems. \begin{itemize} \item \emph{Dependence on problem-specific parameters.} This paper focuses on the dependence on the sample sizes, and in our bounds, the dependence on problem-specific parameters (e.g., the smoothness and strong convexity constants) may not be optimal.
 This can be problematic if those parameters are not of constant order, and it will be interesting to give a refined analysis that gives optimal dependence on those parameters.

-\item \emph{A refined analysis of \fplong.} The upper bounds we develop for \fplong, as we have mentioned, do not match our minimax lower bounds.
-According to a simulated example, we suspect that this is an artifact of our analysis and a refined analysis of \fplong~would be a welcome advance.
+\item \emph{A refined analysis of \textsc{FedProx}.} The upper bounds we develop for \textsc{FedProx}, as we have mentioned, do not match our minimax lower bounds.
+According to a simulated example, we suspect that this is an artifact of our analysis and a refined analysis of \textsc{FedProx}~would be a welcome advance.

-\item \emph{Estimation of the level of heterogeneity and development of adaptive algorithms.} For unsupervised problems where evaluation of a model is difficult, implementation of the dichotomous strategy described in Corollaries \ref{cor:BT} and \ref{cor:BT_wted} would require estimating the level of heterogeneity $R$.
+\item \emph{Estimation of the level of heterogeneity and development of adaptive algorithms.} For unsupervised problems where evaluation of a model is difficult, implementation of the oracle dichotomous strategy described in Section \ref{subsec:alternative} would require estimating the level of heterogeneity $R$.
 Even for supervised problems, estimation of $R$ would be interesting, as it allows one to decide which algorithm to choose without model training.
 More generally, developing adaptive algorithms that attains the lower bound without prior information of $R$ is an important open problem.

 \item \emph{Beyond the current heterogeneity assumption.} As discussed in Section \ref{subsec:alternative}, our theoretical results may not hold globally when one moves from Assumption \ref{assump:heterogeneity} to more general heterogeneity assumptions.
 Establishing the minimax rates and designing provably optimal algorithms under those assumptions are of both theoretical and practical interest.

 \item \emph{Beyond convexity.} Our analysis is heavily contingent upon the strong convexity of the loss function, which, to the best of our knowledge, is not easily generalizable to the non-convex case.
 Meanwhile, our notion of heterogeneity, which is based on the distance of optimal local models to the convex combination of them, may not be natural for non-convex problems.
 It is of interest, albeit difficult, to have a theoretical investigation of personalized federated learning for non-convex problems. \end{itemize}